Anna Knight: Storylines

-Anna, along with sister Gina Knight (Francesca Henry) and father George Knight (Colin Salmon) arrive onto the square.
-They move into The Queen Vic but are not expected by Linda – Elaine Peacock (Harriet Thorpe) did not alert Linda of her fiancé and his family's arrival.
-They go to the cafe where they clash with Kathy Beale (Gillian Taylforth), unaware of the recent death of Lola Pearce (Danielle Harold) a day prior.
-The sisters achieve romantic attention from Bobby Beale (Clay Milner Russell) and Freddie Slater (Bobby Brazier).
-Anna decides to hire a private investigator to find where her mother 'Rose Knight' (Michelle Collins) is.
-George and Gina have a very bad reaction to this news, so Anna fires him.
-She embarks on a romance with Bobby.
-The private investigator finds Cindy's phone number so Anna leaves Cindy a voicemail suggesting she could really do with Cindy returning to her life.
-Ian Beale (Adam Woodyatt) – Cindy's ex-husband who'd she had reconnected with over the past year – sees the left voicemail and deleted it once Peter Beale (Thomas Law) had seen it.
-Peter returns to the square for Gina and Anna and they briefly interact.
-Cindy follows Peter back to Albert Square and she is re-united with Gina and Anna in a public reveal in front of the residents in the Vic.
-Everyone in the Vic gossips and learns of Cindy's backstory and they later find out Cindy had taken the identity of 'Rose Knight' and emigrated to Marbella, where she had Gina and Anna.
-Anna struggles to come to terms with Cindy's nine year absence and strides along with Gina to Peggy's Wine Bar.
-She bumps into Freddie and sleeps with him in the chippy – owned by Ian.
-Ian learns of Freddie's deceit and fires him before revealing to everyone in the Vic about their one-night-stand.
-Gina punches Ian for badmouthing Anna and Bobby is inconsolable.
-Bobby does not talk to Freddie and Anna for quite some time.
+Anna, along with sister Gina Knight (Francesca Henry) and father George Knight (Colin Salmon) arrive on the Square.
+They move into The Queen Victoria public house, but are not expected by Linda, as Elaine Peacock (Harriet Thorpe) did not alert Linda of her fiancé and his family's arrival.
+They go to the café, where they clash with Kathy Beale (Gillian Taylforth), unaware of the recent death of Lola Pearce-Brown (Danielle Harold) the previous day.
+The sisters attract romantic attention from Bobby Beale (Clay Milner Russell) and Freddie Slater (Bobby Brazier).
+Anna decides to hire a private investigator to find out where her mother Rose Knight is.
+George and Gina have a very bad reaction to this news, so Anna fires the investigator.
+She also embarks on a romance with Bobby.

+The private investigator finds Rose's phone number, so Anna leaves her a voicemail suggesting she wants Rose back in her life.
+"Rose Knight" is revealed to be Cindy Beale (Michelle Collins), who was thought to have died in childbirth 25 years ago.
+Ian Beale (Adam Woodyatt) – Cindy's ex-husband who she has reconnected with over the past year – sees the voicemail, and deletes it once Peter Beale (Thomas Law) has already seen it.

+Peter returns to the square for Gina and Anna, and they briefly interact.
+Cindy follows Peter back to Albert Square, and she is reunited with Gina and Anna in a public reveal in front of the residents in The Queen Vic.
+Everyone in the pub gossips and learns of Cindy's backstory, later finding out Cindy had taken the identity of "Rose Knight" and emigrated to Marbella, where she gave birth to Gina and Anna.
+Anna struggles to come to terms with Cindy's nine year absence, and strides along with Gina to Peggy's wine bar.
+Anna bumps into Freddie, and has sex with him in the fish and chip shop owned by Ian.
+Ian learns of Freddie's deceit, and fires him, before revealing to everyone in The Queen Vic about their one-night-stand.
+Gina punches Ian for badmouthing Anna, and Bobby is inconsolable.
+Bobby does not talk to Freddie and Anna for some time.